-Additionally, when working with remote outsourcing team, you should have a communication schedule in place to keep track of progress, providing feedback and align schedule effectively.
+Additionally, when working with a remote outsourcing team, you should have a communication schedule in place to keep track of progress, providing feedback, and align the schedule effectively.

 In particular, not only many tech giants such as Intel, and Microsoft have successfully outsourced their IT development projects to Vietnam and gained significant benefits from it, but also small to medium businesses can outsource and achieve the same benefits.